thomasgodfrey48/destinationunknown/_posts/2021-11-25-wild-or-traditional-broadcasters-only-have-two-types-of-font.md

 Don't believe me?

-Growing up in a house with a Sky Sports subscription (when it was good) meant from a young age, I was transfixed by Spanish football.
+Growing up in a house with a Sky Sports subscription (when it had everything) meant from a young age, I was transfixed by Spanish football.
 Sky held the rights to La Liga for over two decades, before upstart streaming platform Eleven Sports outbid them in 2019.

 There are three things I remember from those broadcasts: the spellbinding brilliance of Lionel Messi and Cristiano Ronaldo, the signature jingle... and the font.